geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 So if you're okay with using like two or something year old Mellanox of head package, it can just be a single API call.

 ##### **Geohot or Chenyu** [[00:43:19](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2599)]
-Well, but...
+Well, but..
 No, we should use DMA buff.
 Yeah, I mean, the problem with the Mellanox thing is it's not going to work for NVMEs, too.
 Yeah, we should use DMA buff.